JD1023/mws-restaurant-stage-1/README.md

 2. With your server running, visit the site: `http://localhost:8000` to see the app working.

-3. Alternatively you can view the site online by visiting this url: https://restaurantreviews1--jd1023.repl.co/
+3. Alternatively you can view the site online by visiting this URL: https://restaurantreviews1--jd1023.repl.co/

 ## Leaflet.js and Mapbox: